 If someone carries out work on your property then they are responsible for the waste produced and they must comply with their duty of care towards their business waste.
 However, if you ask a tradesperson to remove additional waste that you have produced on your property, you must check that they are a registered waste carrier.

 When employing a tradesperson, always ask before they start the work, how they plan to dispose of the waste they produce.

 There are many ways you can dispose of your unwanted waste safely, legally and responsibly.

 Can any of your items be given to recycling charities or donated to local charity shops.
 Also, can any of the waste items be offered for sale (or free) on websites such as Ebay, Freecycle, Preloved or Gumtree?
 Remember, one person’s waste is another’s treasure!

 If your items have no second-hand appeal or hope of repair, then Local Authorities across Wales run household waste recycling centres where you can take waste to be recycled or disposed of.

-You can use the Recycle for Wales website to find your nearest household waste recycling centre and whether your waste is accepted.
+You can use the Wales Recycles website to find your nearest household waste recycling centre and whether your waste is accepted.
 You can also check on your Local Authority’s website.

 Many local authorities can collect large, bulky items from your home for a small fee.
 Contact your local authority for more information.